SkylerRankin/ts-gba/README.md

 ### ARM Emulator

-A JavaScript emulator for ARM instruction sets.
+A TypeScript emulator for ARM instruction sets.